More Power to Disability Justice Activists and Organisations.

 Disability justice activists and organisations we work with have told us that the way funding works currently needs to change urgently.
 A fairer funding system will mean they can lead work for real and lasting change for disabled people.

-Fairer funding for organisations of persons with disabilities means them having the power to set their own priorities, lead their own work, manage their own resources, and speak with their own voice.
+Fairer funding for organisations of persons with disabilities means them having the power to set their own priorities, lead their own work, manage their own resources, and be heard.

 We want to see: